6 December, 2011.

-The first Prix Ars Electronica Collide @CERN was awarded 6 December to the 28-year-old German artist, Julius Von Bismarck for the quality of his ideas and his ability to make playful creative collisions between the arts and science.
+The first Prix Ars Electronica Collide@CERN was awarded on December 6th, 2011, to the 28-year-old German artist Julius Von Bismarck for the quality of his ideas and his ability to make playful creative collisions between the arts and science.

 With a growing international reputation for his diverse and experimental artistic practice, Von Bismarck was given the award by the jury for “his proposal and work which manipulates and criticises our notions of reality in unpredictable ways, often with inventive use of video, objects and public interventions”.
 His works are also characterised by his fascination with complex philosophical and scientific ideas.